Launching new products is fun. It’s stressful, crazy, and all-consuming - but always fun.

 Those recordings, tech tutorials, or other videos that you shared and created become very high-value pieces of content.

-I recommend going into your free email course (something we talk about extensively in Your First 1K and we’re doing a live workshop on this too) and adding a webinar or two into your email course (as long as they fit within the topic, or expands on the topic and relates to your product).
+I recommend going into your free email course (something we talk about extensively in Your First 1K) and adding a webinar or two into your email course (as long as they fit within the topic, or expands on the topic and relates to your product).

 If you have 3 webinar recordings, you can create a “video series” - which becomes a very high-value way to create a sales funnel that continues to sell your products in a very hands-off way.